Please email your comments & questions to geovisual at comcast.net. Thank you.

 March 22, 1980 - Georgia Guidestones, Elbert County, Georgia (USA). aka "The American Stonehenge."
 Four giant granite stones engraved with ten "Guides" or commandments in eight different languages setting forth the basic principles of a "one world order" with a unified world court of law where populations and reproduction are controlled, a unified "living new language," whose philosophical foundation is built on "spirituality" and man’s environmental responsibility to live in harmony with nature.

-March 20, 1995 - Denkmal zur Erinnerung an die Bücherverbrennung / Book Burning Monument, Bebelplatz, near Unter den Linden, Berlin (Germany).
-At site of Nazi book burning in 1933 near St. Hedwig's Cathedral.
-The underground memorial consists of a window on the surface of the plaza, under which vacant bookshelves are lit and visible.
+March 20, 1995 - Denkmal zur Erinnerung an die Bücherverbrennung / Book Burning Memorial, Bebelplatz, near Unter den Linden, Berlin (Germany).
+Close to the State Opera, a university & St. Hedwig's Cathedral.
+At site where Nazi book burning began on May 10, 1933.
+Designed by Israeli artist Micha Ullman.
+The underground memorial consists of a window on the surface of the square, under which vacant bookshelves are lit and visible.
 A bronze plaque quotes German poet Heinrich Heine [1797-1856]: “Where books are burned in the end people will burn.”
+In an open letter to city mayor Klaus Wowereit, a campaign group charged May 30, 2010, that fashion shows & other leisure events in the square insult the memorial.

 Date? - Erich Kästner Monument, Dresden, Saxony (Germany).
-"Erich Kästner [1899-1974] was a children's book author and political satirist in the 1930's.
-He wrote the book upon which 'The Parent Trap' was based, and attended a book burning in Berlin [in 1933] where his own books were being burnt."
+"Erich Kästner [1899-1974] was a children's book author & political satirist in the 1930's.
+He wrote the book upon which 'The Parent Trap' was based & attended a book burning in Berlin [in 1933] where his own books were being burnt."

 In Progress - "Big Book: Pages for Peace Project", Groton-Dunstable Regional School District, Groton, Massachusetts (USA).
 "In October 2004, eight fifth grade students started making a book filled with student literary offerings that would be accepted into the Guinness ,Book of World Records.
 Today, members of the "Bookmakers and Dreamers Club" ae well on their way to creating the world's largest book - and to focus its subject on world peace.
 Each page will be 12 feet tall by 10 feet wide.
 Hundreds of liters of ink will be required to cover 90-square feet on each of 500-double sided pages."
 The students recently received letters from Blase Bonpane, Howard Zinn, Danny Schechter, Leslie Cagan, Dahr Jamail, Lucinda Marshall, Kathy Kelly, Fr.
 Roy Bourgeois, Cathy Hoffman, Sayre Sheldon, Helen Caldicott & Desmond Tutu.
 They have also heard from Jimmy Carter, the Dalai Lama, Nelson Mandela, Maya Angelou & Martin Sheen, along with hundreds of everyday people.